 Toolkits, Resources and Statements

-NCLR has launched #BornPerfect: The Campaign to End Conversion Therapy by passing laws across the country to protect LGBT kids from these dangerous practices, fighting in courtrooms to ensure their safety, and raising awareness.
+Born Perfect helps pass laws across the country to protect LGBT kids from harmful conversion therapy practices, fights in courtrooms to ensure youths’ safety, and raises awareness.

-NCLR helped secure legislation protecting youth from these dangerous practices in California in 2012; New Jersey in 2013; Washington, D.C. in 2014; Oregon and Illinois in 2015; Vermont in 2016; Connecticut, Nevada, New Mexico, and Rhode Island in 2017; Washington state, Maryland, Hawaii, New Hampshire, and Delaware in 2018; and New York in 2019.
-It is now working with legislators and LGBT leaders to bring similar protections to states across the country.
+Born Perfect and the National Center for Lesbian Rights helped secure legislation protecting youth from these dangerous practices in California in 2012; New Jersey in 2013; Washington, D.C. in 2014; Oregon and Illinois in 2015; Vermont in 2016; Connecticut, Nevada, New Mexico, and Rhode Island in 2017; Washington state, Maryland, Hawaii, New Hampshire, and Delaware in 2018; New York in 2019; and Utah and Virginia in 2020.
+We are now working with legislators and LGBT leaders to bring similar protections to states across the country.